 What a place for pretending, the Peppermill.
 Some women dressed in slinky black dresses and hung on the arms of older men, others dressed in sweatpants or jeans and tiredly rolled their suitcases into elevators.
 Through huge windows I could see the sunny pool area and splashers outside and while Tom later napped, I wandered through the casinos in search of a place where we could meet our Reno/Fallon friends that evening.

 Wow.
 When you live in Nevada you grow used to stepping through ringing, jingling casinos, but when you've been away 17 years you forget about the dark intensity of it all.
-And the more escalators I took downward, the more I felt as though I entered the bowels of hell, itself.
-But you know?
-I chose to just pray.
+And the more escalators I took downward, the more I felt as though I entered the bowels of well, you know.
+But hey, I chose to just pray.
 In and around the machines and tables I whispered, "Oh Jesus.
 Help them.
 Help us all."

 Then that evening!
 Oh, we met our dear old friend from our hometown days, Ginger, and her husband, folks we'd not seen in 25 years.
 We'd reconnected, also, on Facebook (love that place!) where we'd set-up this meeting.
-The four of us wandered through those ol' bowels of hell again down to a buffet where huge trees shook (were there monkeys up there, too?) and lightning storms passed through every few minutes.
-Wow, pretty exciting stuff they have in Reno. :)
+The four of us wandered down to a buffet where huge trees shook (were there monkeys up there, too?) and lightning storms passed through every few minutes.
+Wow, pretty exciting stuff they have in Reno. ツ

 Then came my good buddy, Connie, from Fallon, someone who always makes me laugh and feel twenty years younger, and who did she bring along, but our former pastor and his wife, two of the sweetest people on Earth.
 For 17 years we've all managed to keep in-touch as good, true friends will, and our conversations started right up, as though we'd visited in-person just last month, rather than six long years ago.